 Which teeth do children lose first?

-The two bottom front teeth (lower central incisors) and the two top front teeth (upper central incisors) are normally the first infant teeth to fall out, followed by the first molars, canines, and second molars.
+The two bottom front teeth (lower central incisors) and the two top front teeth (upper central incisors) are normally the first infant teeth to fall out.
+Then the first molars, canines, and second molars.

 What age do children generally get braces?